lakhani-haya/TimeCapsule/README.md

 - **Supported**: Windows, macOS, Linux
 - **Python**: 3.8+ required

-## Troubleshooting

-### Model Won't Load
-- Ensure you have stable internet for the initial download
-- Check that you have enough RAM (4GB+ recommended)
-- Try restarting the app

-### Streamlit Issues
-- Make sure port 8501 isn't in use
-- Try running with `streamlit run app.py --server.port 8502`

-## Writing Guidelines

 - Write about your genuine feelings and experiences
 - Include your current goals and challenges